ByteverseStudio/bloxi.click-backend/api/README.md

 ## Style Guide
 Variables in snake_case.
-Methods in camelCase, except for Methods inside controllers in snake_case.
+Methods in camelCase, except for Methods inside controllers & middleware in snake_case.